AToska21/Homebrew-Guide/usingcfw/hekate.rst

 From now on, to boot into stock firmware, select **'Launch > Stock'** in Hekate.

 .. warning::
     Shutting down the Switch from custom firmwares other than Atmosphere after booting with AutoRCM **will not turn off the Switch!** You must choose **'Power Off'** from Hekate to properly shutdown the Switch.
-Not doing so will leave your Switch in RCM, slowing draining battery.
+Not doing so will leave your Switch in RCM, slowly draining battery.

 ........

-Step 1: Backing up your NAND and BIS keys
+Backing up your NAND and BIS keys
 -----------------------------------------

 By backing up your NAND (the Switch's internal memory), you will later be able to restore it in the event that anything goes wrong, essentially rewinding it back to a previous state.
 BIS keys are also good to backup so you can reinstall any firmware version manually should your NAND backup become corrupted or lost.